-These Brie Stuffed Honey Mustard Scones will become a whānau (family) favourite in no time.
-I grew up on a beautiful farm in Te Wai Pounamu (South Island) where my Māmā (Mum) did most of the cooking and baking.
-However, Sunday night was when my Dad would be in the kāuta (kitchen) and we would eat his fresh scones straight out of the oven for a simple dinner.
-It is such a wonderful memory and can be one that you can inject to your whānau (family) too.
+These scones will become a whānau (family) favourite in no time.
+I grew up on a beautiful farm in Te Wai Pounamu (South Island), where my Māmā (Mum) did most of the cooking and baking.
+On Sunday nights though, my Dad would bake fresh scones straight from the oven for a simple family dinner.

-More tohutao (recipes) to try:
+More tohutao (recipes):

 Videography and photography by Sarah Henderson.